Material culture tells the story of people and their things: allowing us insights into the significance that objects held for people in the past.

 The core modules involve outdoor practical sessions, field trips, practical labs using microscopes and the handling of reference collections, as well as small seminars, roundtable discussions and lectures.

-Facilities for material culture research, including microscopy, are currently being built within the Department of Archaeology's new PaleoHub building, located a stone's throw away from our bioarchaeology laboratories (BioArCh) and the outdoor experimental centre (YEAR).
-These new material culture facilities are expected to be completed by the 2018/19 academic year.
+Facilities for material culture research, including Laboratories for Material Culture and Microwear analysis are located within the Department of Archaeology's new PaleoHub building, located a stone's throw away from our bioarchaeology laboratories (BioArCh) and the outdoor experimental centre (YEAR).

-The Department of Archaeology is located in King's Manor in the city centre.
-The BioArCh and YEAR centre are based in the Environment Building on Campus West.
+The Department of Archaeology is based in King's Manor, in York city centre.
+Your teaching will be split between the Department and the BioArCh and YEAR centres on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.